Humalog Mix 75/25 KwikPen

 How should I use Humalog Mix 75/25 KwikPen?

 Insulin is injected under the skin.
-You will be shown how to use injections at home.
-Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.
+A healthcare provider can teach you how to properly use the medication by yourself.
 Do not inject Humalog Mix 75/25 KwikPen into a vein.

 Use this medication within 15 minutes before eating a meal.